How your workplace can support Kidpower!

 Here are four ways you can seek support for Kidpower through your workplace.

-Many companies prefer to hear from employees directly.
-Ask your company leaders, “Does our company give donations to match my volunteer time or personal donations?”
+Many companies offer matching programs for employee donations and volunteering, and they often value hearing directly from employees about the causes they support.
+Ask your company leaders, “Does our company give donations to match my volunteer time or personal donations to Kidpower?”

 You might need to make your donation through their internal process to have it counted for a matching donation.
 This may include setting up an automatic payroll deduction, rather than donating one lump sum.
 Please contact your workplace for details, and let us know if you need any documentation regarding your donation!